 Opening bonuses or special offers are provided only for new accounts.
 They incentivize people to try out a given app or sportsbook and usually offer some amount of free site credit, provided you adhere to a few terms and conditions.

 FanDuel has a similarly valuable opening bonus.
-It’s a risk-free bet offer worth up to $1000.
-Place an initial wager and you’ll be covered up to $1000 if it goes south.
+It’s a no sweat first bet offer worth up to $1,000.
+Place an initial wager and you’ll be covered up to $1,000 if it goes south.
 Note, however, that you also have to play through this site credit a few times before you can withdraw it.

 Many other opening bonuses require you to use any site credit on particular wagers, such as those with odds of -125 or greater.
 Be sure to read the fine print carefully before using an opening bonus to avoid being surprised.